hmdprs/data-scientist/README.md

     ```

 ### [Model Validation](https://www.kaggle.com/dansbecker/model-validation)
+Measure the performance of your model ? so you can test and compare alternatives

 - Summarizing the Model Quality into Metrics
   - There are many metrics for summarizing the model quality.